 Their sensitivity and knowledge are getting direction at this stage.
 Hence, an effective value orientation becomes inevitable to the students of colleges.
 Keeping this requirement in mind, States like Tamilnadu introduced a compulsory paper/course on value education to undergraduate students of all colleges in the State under the choice-based credit system.
-Though this kind of effort is made with the good intention of imparting values to the youth, many limitations in bringing out the expected outcome could be identified.
+Though this kind of effort is made with the good intention of imparting values to the youth, many limitations could be identified in bringing out the expected outcome.

 READ MORE :

-1. There are religious values that are essential for everyone and must be included in the curriculum.
+1. religious values are essential for everyone and must be included in the curriculum.

 2. religious values should not find a place in the educational system.
 They may operate in the private sphere.